SolisTecnologia/SoBot-Agri-Tech/README.md

 # SoBot-Agri-Tech
- Programming example for the Solis robot to perform tasks using the Agri-Tech module.
+ Programming example for SoBot to perform tasks using the Agri-Tech module and computer vision for decision making.

 # Solis Robot - SoBot